espocrm/documentation/docs/administration/entity-manager.md

 ### Before-save custom script

-A [formula](formula.md) script executed before entity is saved (created or updated).
+A [formula](formula.md) script executed before an entity (record) is saved (created or updated).
 Useful for setting fields that are supposed to be calculated (usually such fields are read-only).

 ## Copying to another instance